Me with a spoonful of deep-fried grasshoppers!

 But going back to my first night in Laos- this (below photo) ended up being my dinner!

-Anyone have fear factor foods to add or perhaps pleasant raves of their experiences with Laotian food?
+Anyone have fear factor foods in Laos to add to this list or perhaps pleasant raves of their experiences with Laotian food culture?

 Related Laos articles on GRRRLTRAVELER: